chrisruffalo/gudgeon/CONFIG.md

 ```yaml
   home: /opt/gudgeon
 ```
-The home directory is where gudgeon will store all of it's data.
+The home directory is where gudgeon will store all of its data.
 In `{home}/cache` downloaded lists are stored, in `{home}/data` you can find any persistent data (like the query log or metrics db), and in `{home}/session` you can find anything that is stored for the term of a single 'engine' session.

 ```yaml
   network: